Southern Africa Safari Tours

 Most of the animal species of southern Africa live in the Pilanesburg Game Reserve today, including lions, elephants, black rhinos, white rhinos, Cape buffalo, leopards, cheetahs, zebras, giraffes, hippos and crocodiles.
 The Cape wild dog had been eradicated from the park but the species has recently been reintroduced.
 In addition, over 360 bird species have been counted.
 As of December 2010 the total count of large mammals was approximately 10,000.

 Aside from the wonderful wildlife within the reserve, scattered throughout the park are various sites that originate from the Iron Age and Stone Age and show the presence of early man.
 The park has an area of 572 square kilometres (221 sq mi).
 One can travel through in a standard road vehicle as although most of the 188 kilometres of track are not surfaced, they are well maintained.
 There are three main tarred roads named Kgabo, Kubu and Tswene providing several stops where there are bars and gift shops.
 Within the park there are several lodges providing excellent overnight accommodation.
 Towards the centre of the park there is an artificially constructed lake at Mankwe Dam as well as Thabayadiotso which means “the Proud Mountain”

-SUN CITYSun City is a luxury resort and casino, situated in the North West Province of South Africa along the borders of the Pilanesberg Game Reserve, near the city of Rustenburg.
+Sun City is a luxury resort and casino, situated in the North West Province of South Africa along the borders of the Pilanesberg Game Reserve, only about a 2 – 3 hour drive from Johannesburg.

 Created in the late 70’s, Sun City was developed by the hotel magnate Sol Kerzner as part of his Sun International group of properties.
 It was officially opened on 7 December 1979; at the time it was located in the Bantustan of Bophuthatswana.